 The weather was much better for her repechage of four from which two would qualify.
 Guin held second place for the first half of the course and then sculled past the Romanian to win and secure her place in the final 12.
 Chris Dodd commented in The Guardian that, “She has improved in every race this year after a training regime that added quality of technique to last year’ mileage.”

 She was then unlucky to draw a fearsome lineup in her semi.
-This included Kathron Boron of Germany (the reigning Olympic champion), Trine Hansen of Denmark (the reigning world champion), and Aneliese Braedel of Belgium (1992 Olympic silver medallist and 1994 world bronze medallist) who took the first three places and the routes to the main final.
+This included Kathrin Boron of Germany (the reigning double sculls Olympic champion), Trine Hansen of Denmark (the reigning world champion), and Aneliese Braedel of Belgium (1992 Olympic silver medallist and 1994 world bronze medallist) who took the first three places and the routes to the main final.
 Guin was fourth, putting her in the B final.
 All she had to do now was not come last and she would qualify for the Olympics.

 As you can see in the video below, she achieved this with a wide margin, holding second place throughout the race to give her a world ranking of eighth, and the only GB women’s boat* to qualify for the Olympics from the Championships.

 Guin remembers, “It was really, really rough, in fact, I remember going out for the final and it being so rough that I didn’t bother warming up because the warm up was at 90 degrees to the course, so there was no point because your boat would fill up with water.”
-After Tampere, FISA reviewed its choice of venues for World Chhampionships, although issues continue to the present day.
+After Tampere, FISA reviewed its choice of venues for World Championships, although issues continue to the present day.